BookerLoL/LearnConceptsInJava/src/main/java/best_practices/functional_java.md

   - don't prematurely optimize

 - Stream terminal operations

   - allMatch, anyMatch, collect, count, findAny, findFirst, forEach, forEachOrdered, max, min, noneMatch, reduce, toArray
   - flatmap in java 8

+- **A lot of behavioral design patterns can be replaced with Functional code**
+  - May still want class approach if logic is not simple
+- Event-driven architectures are easy to implement using lambda callbacks